kubestellar/kubestellar/USER-GUIDE.md

 ### a.
 Stand up a local florin kind cluster

+To install kind in your environment follow the instructions [here](https://kind.sigs.k8s.io/).
+To use kind, you will also need to [install docker](https://docs.docker.com/get-docker/).

 ```shell
 kind create cluster --name florin
 ```

-To install kind in your environment follow the instructions [here](https://kind.sigs.k8s.io/).

 ### b.
 Create a sync target, placement and edge syncer for onboarding the created florin edge cluster